3rd January 2017

 The beautiful garden is a real treat for your soul.
 There’s just one disturbing thing: people.
 Families.
 With kids.
 Horrible ugly and noisy kids.
 Society.

-Fuck.
+Crap.
 This is the sign my outback adventure is really over.”

 Ok, let’s continue from here.